 Federal Family Education Loan Program (FFEL)

-The Federal Family Education Loan Program officially ended in March 2010 and previously was the second largest federal loan program.
+The Federal Family Education Loan Program officially ended in March 2010 and previously was the second-largest federal loan program.
 Through the FFEL Program, private lenders were able to make loans guaranteed by the federal government.

 As you can imagine, this program provided a substantial benefit to private lenders by insuring private lenders against default.
-The Federal Government also partially subsidized the loans by paying fees the private lender would otherwise need to cover.
+The federal government also partially subsidized the loans by paying fees the private lender would otherwise need to cover.

 Since this program is now defunct, it’s important to know how carrying an FFEL loan impacts your ability to pay it down.
 FFEL loans are not eligible for all federal repayment programs.

-Interest Rates for Federal Loans Disbursed Between 2017 & 2018
+Current Interest Rates for Federal Loans

 Private Student Loans